miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Through that, a slim region on the n-side becomes slightly positively charged, while a slim region on the p-side becomes slightly negatively charged.
 There's an electric field that goes from the n to the p side, which makes it hard for more electrons to move from the n to the p side.
 If we apply a forward bias voltage of more than 0.7V, the depletion region shrinks, and the material becomes conductive.
-In reverse bias, the electrons are the depletion area increases, and no current can flow.
+In reverse bias, the electrons are attracted towards the plus pole, the depletion area increases, and no current can flow.

 #### BJT
 The simplest form of a transistor is the BJT (Bipolar Junction Transistor).
 It works by adding another n or p-doped semiconductor to a P-N Junction.